jchartrand/CredentialProofs/KeyAndCredRevocation.md

 IT IS THAT WE RECORD POSITIVE CERTS INDIRECTLY IN A BLOCKCHAIN, USING TIMESTAMP AND KEY LIST.
 BUT WITH NO REAL GAIN BECAUSE WE ALWAYS NEED THE CORRESPONDING NEGATIVE LIST.

 One argument is monitoring.
 If we have a central list, then any access to the list can be monitored.
 But, would it really show anything meaninful, if people take copies of the list, and find the entry in which they are interested themselves?

-+++ Permanent secure versioning of updatable revocation list
+And, furthermore, are really doing anything different than what happens with a blockchain?